lightspeedwp/lsx/readme.txt

 'lsx_customizer_controls' - receives 1 paramter, allows you to add and remove Customizer options.
  * $lsx_controls = array();
  * You can see examples of different customizer field in 'functions.php line 32'.

+== Setup ==
+ * Open your terminal
+ * Open another terminal tab, and use "sudo bash" to log in as the administrator.
+ * Always have a terminal window open.

+=== 1: Install Node.js ===
+This is also know as Node Package Manager, this is what we will use to install Gulp

+ * First test to see if you have Node installed already, run "npm -v".
+ * You will either see a version number, or it will comlain and say Node isnt installed.
+ * If its not installed, run "sudo npm install npm -g".

+=== 2: Install Gulp ===
+Run the following two commands,   this will install all the Node Modules including Gulp.

+This you need to do while inside the themes directory.
+`npm install`

+Wait for the terminal to finish and test by running `gulp`

+== Development Workflow ==

+Please note,  you will only ever run this to upgrade the vendor packages we use.
+Otherwise you dont need these as the minified version of these are included in the theme.

+CD to the themes directory, if you are not there already.
+You will be working in here from now on.

+#### Step 1
+This part we actualy use Gulp to move and concatenate the files we need.
+So run the command below,  to read the package.json and download the "node_modules".
+`npm install`

+#### Step 2
+Here is finally where we use gulp,  there are a few tasks set up.
+`gulp upgrade-components`

+This will do the following

+ * Grab the Sass files from the components folder and move them into /sass/bootstrap/ so app.css can use the mixins
+ * Concatenate and Minify all of the bootstraps js file and moves them into /js/ as scripts.min.js

+#### Install a new component for Node
+Change bootstrap to the name of the component here - https://www.npmjs.com/ Its important to have the parameter --save,  so it save the package and version of the componenet to the package.json file.
+`npm install bootstrap --save`

+## Developer Help - Usefull Gists

+### Banners

+ * Enable banners on custom post types - https://gist.github.com/krugazul/5eeb9482160a43f7afdb
+ * Add aditional content to the banner - https://gist.github.com/krugazul/7d855205857b76887094

+### Templates

+ * Redirect a user to a login form if they are logged out (with template) - https://gist.github.com/krugazul/e92749510d31d4a10906

 == Upgrade Notice ==